Bootstrap Motion Forecasting With Self-Consistent Constraints: Experiments

-\textbf{Component study:} As shown in Tab.~\ref{tab:module_ablation}, we conduct an ablation study for our TCMP on the Argoverse validation set to evaluate the effectiveness of each proposed component.
-We adopt raw TPCN~\cite{ye2021tpcn} as the baseline shown in the first row of Tab.~\ref{tab:module_ablation}, and add more components progressively.
+\textbf{Component Study.} As shown in Tab.~\ref{tab:module_ablation}, we conduct an ablation study for our MISC on the Argoverse validation set to evaluate the effectiveness of each proposed component.
+We adopt TPCN~\cite{ye2021tpcn} as the baseline shown in the first row of Tab.~\ref{tab:module_ablation} and add the proposed components progressively.
+The architecture modifications from the goal set prediction and trajectory refinement module show their promising improvements of about $2$\%.
+Dual consistency Constraints have the largest improvements of more than $5$\% among all the evaluation metrics.
+Especially for minFDE$_{1}$, temporal consistency can optimize $20$ cm, indicating the temporal constraints can improve both final position and trajectory probability prediction.
+Compared with temporal consistency, spatial consistency has less effect on models since we only enforce this constraint in the trajectory refinement stage.
+Finally, the Teacher-Target Constraints significantly increase performance, manifesting its effectiveness in helping training convergence.

+\textbf{Temporal Consistency Factors.} We study the factors in the matching problems, including similarity and matching strategies.
+As shown in Tab.~\ref{tab:matching}, both Hungarian and Bidirectional matching show their advantages over the single direction matching.
+Although Hungarian matching can ensure the one-to-one matching relationship, it is sensitive to the similarity metric and numerical precision, both of which are not stable in the early training stage.
+In contrast, bidirectional matching with the FDE similarity metric nearly achieves the best results across all the evaluation metrics.
+Meanwhile, we also conduct experiments to find the best time-shift value $s$ in the temporal consistency.
+The details can be found in the supplement.

+\textbf{Reduction on Temporal Inconsistency.} We use the average L2 distance among all predicted trajectory waypoints to measure the temporal consistency.
+As shown in Fig.~\ref{fig:consistency}, our model without temporal consistency will have large inconsistency even though the time shift $s$ is small, which may lead to unstable behavior for the downstream task such as planning.
+With temporal consistency constraints, there is a significant improvement in the L2 distance divergence, demonstrating the effectiveness of our method.

+\textbf{Number of Teacher Targets.} As shown in Tab.~\ref{tab:Pseudo_Target_Num}, more teacher targets could bring better performance.
+Compared with $J=1$, $6$ teacher targets bring an extra nearly $1\%$ improvements.
+However, the marginal improvement decreases significantly so we finally choose $J=6$.